Winter on the East Coast can be a mixed bag of sleet, snow, rain, and dreary gray days. I’m ready for spring – a perfect time for a green clean.

 Natural Air Fresheners

 - Baking soda.
 It works wonders to absorb smells.
-Keep a box in the fridge, in closets and cabinets.
-Sprinkle on rugs and in waste bins, vacuum bags and kitty litter boxes.
+Keep a box in the fridge, in closets, and cabinets.
+Sprinkle on rugs and in waste bins, and vacuum bags.

 - Room mist.
 Aura Cacia Room Mist gets top marks from Environmental Working Group.